You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 In this post you are going to learn:

-- The definition of an estate plan
+- The definition of a will

 Photo Credit: Sharon Mccutcheon via Unsplash